The future face of language education

 The use of Big Data is an established reality in higher education, where the analysis of high-volume data streams is supporting universities’ management and decision-making.
 For instance, in several US universities, enrollment and recruiting are largely based on data-driven management.
 But the insight provided by Big Data can go into even more detail, for example by analyzing the composition of the student population, allowing to design academic programs based on its needs.

 Supervising the students that are on track with their studies and those that are at risk instead is another fundamental application of learning analytics in the educational field.
+Check out also our another blog post about learning analytics for language education.

-In this regard, data analytics provides a powerful instrument to “measure, monitor and respond” to students’ performance, allowing teachers to reassess the teaching methods based on students’ learning styles.
+Data analytics provides a powerful instrument to “measure, monitor and respond” to students’ performance, allowing teachers to reassess the teaching methods based on students’ learning styles.

 When it comes to language learning, analytics might be the right source of information to look at to identify those factors which support language acquisition and those which hinder it instead.
 The teacher thus has a substantial amount of information to develop study materials optimized for the student’s characteristics and needs.
+Big Data could hence become the basis on which to build increasingly sophisticated personalized language learning strategies.

 Therefore, we can also expect an increase in the diffusion of blended learning offers.
 In blended learning, student-teacher interaction is enhanced by the possibility of accessing online study resources.
 If well designed, blended learning will be one of the best opportunities to enrich the educational offer.